R:Base: Founding

-Created by Wayne Erickson in 1981, the original R:Base database was written on a Heathkit CPM computer that Erickson built at home.
+Created by Wayne Erickson in 1981, the original R:Base database was written on a Heathkit CP/M computer that Erickson built at home.
 On November 13, 1981, Erickson and his brother, Ron Erickson, incorporated the company, MicroRim, Inc. to sell the database, MicroRIM.
-(RIM was an acronym for Relational Information Management, a mainframe database developed by the IPAD project team, which included Erikson, at Boeing Computer Services, as part of NASA's IPAD project for which the team and NASA colleagues received a NASA award, was used by NASA to track Space Shuttle heat shield tiles).
+"RIM" was an acronym for Relational Information Management, a mainframe database developed by NASA's IPAD project team, which included Erikson at Boeing Computer Services.
+The team and NASA colleagues received a NASA award for the project, which was used by NASA to track Space Shuttle heat shield tiles.

-The earliest version released by Microrim was called R:Base 4000 and was released in 1983.
-It worked with early version of Microsoft MS-DOS or IBM PC DOS (version 2 or above).
+The earliest version released by MicroRim was called R:Base 4000 and was released in 1983.
+It worked with early versions of Microsoft MS-DOS or IBM PC DOS (version 2 or above).
 It shipped with a binder-type manual and the program on 360KB floppy disks.
-The system being DOS-based, the interface was entirely text with the exception of DOS line-draw characters.
+As the system was DOS-based, the interface was entirely text-based with the exception of DOS line-draw characters.

-Privately funded and ultimately venture backed, the MicroRim database products achieved significant market share in the mid-1980s in what was dubbed by some, the "database wars" between R:Base and the market share leader, Ashton-Tate's dBASE.
+Privately funded and ultimately venture backed, the MicroRim database products achieved significant market share in the mid-1980s in what some called the "database wars" between R:Base and the market share leader, Ashton-Tate's dBASE.
 One MicroRim ad stated "R-way versus D-hardway," a jab at the less relational dBASE architecture.
 MicroRim adhered to the rules of the father of relational database technology, Edgar F. Codd and prided itself on the elegance of its code.

-In the mid-1980s, when Microsoft did not have their own database, they obtained a license to resell R:BASE in Europe so they could have a full suite of software products.
+In the mid-1980s, when Microsoft did not have their own database, it obtained a license to resell R:BASE in Europe to have a full suite of software products.
+By 1989 Microrim's product was the second best-selling database software in the world.
+Computer Intelligence estimated in 1987 that Microrim had 9% of the Fortune 1000 PC database market, second to Ashton-Tate's 67%.
+A 1990 American Institute of Certified Public Accountants member survey found that 10% of respondents used R:Base as their database, in third place behind Lotus 1-2-3 (25%) and dBASE (16%).